oVirt/ovirt-site/source/develop/release-management/features/virt/headless-vm.html.md

     while "type" can be "spice" or "vnc".

- 3. For creating a new Headless VM, you need to create a VM by the APIs (see REST API documentation for that).
+ 3. For creating a new Headless VM, you need to create a VM via the API (please see REST API documentation - https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.1-beta/html/rest_api_guide/).
 The VM will be created as non-Headless by default.
 Then use action 1 described above to change the VM from non-Headless to Headless